 no character set conversion.
 If a result set contains columns in

-several character sets, so will the output data file and it may
+several character sets, so does the output data file, and it may

 not be possible to reload the file correctly.